Farewe/invacost/Readme.md

     make your decision.
 For an example on how to do that, take a look at the “Determining cost estimate reproducibility” section in [Bradshaw et al. 2016](https://www.nature.com/articles/ncomms12986#Sec8).
+    **Important update as of InvaCost version 3.0:** The database now also includes a `Method_reliability_refined` descriptor (not
+    exhaustive as of now) which includes an expert-based assessment of reliability.
+It can be used as an alternative or as a complementary approach to the standard `Method_reliability` descriptor.

 <!-- end list -->